Malawach is an easy-to-make, delicious, 3-ingredient flaky fried Jewish flatbread.

-Serve with fresh tomatoes, cheese & eggs for a fabulous breakfast or brunch.
+Malawach is an easy-to-make, delicious, flaky fried Yemeni-Jewish flatbread.
+Serve with fresh tomatoes, cheese and eggs for a fabulous breakfast or brunch.

 I think I was in my late teens when I first ate malawach on a trip to Israel.
-It’s a flaky, savoury fried Yemeni-Jewish flatbread, that usually comes served with chopped fresh tomatoes, grated cheese, and schug – a potent fresh chilli sauce.
-Sometimes you also get hard boiled egg and various other accompaniments.
-To be honest, the malawach itself is the star – crispy, rich, flaky fried dough that despite having just three ingredients is just so delicious!
+It’s a flaky, savoury fried Yemeni-Jewish flatbread, that usually comes served with chopped or grated fresh tomatoes, grated cheese, and schug – a potent fresh chilli sauce.

-Yememi traditions
+Yemeni traditions

-The vast majority of Yemen’s Jewish population were moved to Israel in 1949-1950, following waves of persecution in Yemen.
-They have unique customs, practices and of course foods, many of which have been preserved by the community in Israel.
-Several of their traditional dishes and seasonings have made their way into the mainstream of Israeli cuisine, among them malawach, jachnun – a similar dough slow-cooked overnight and eaten on Shabbat, and the delicious hawaiij spice blends (more information and recipes to use the savoury one here, and the sweet one here).
+Several of the Yemeni community’s traditional dishes and seasonings have made their way into the mainstream of Israeli cuisine, among them malawach, jachnun – a similar dough slow-cooked overnight and eaten on Shabbat – and the delicious hawaiij spice blends.
+You can find more information and recipes to use the savoury hawaij here, and the sweet hawaij here.

 Delicious memories